AckeeCZ/anko-constraint-layout/README.md

 * First `SIDE` defines side of the view we create constraints for.
 * Second `SIDE` defines side of the view we connect first view to.
 * `VIEW` defines the view we connect first view to
-* `with MARGIN` clause is optional and defines from first view to the second one
+* `with MARGIN` clause is optional and defines margin from the first view to the second one

 Available `SIDE`s are: `LEFT`, `RIGHT`, `TOP`, `BOTTOM`, `BASELINE`, `START`, `END`